ROCm/TransferBench/docs/reference/presets.rst

 - ``Actual``: Reflects the actual time for the kernel to finish executing the slowest transfer.
 Because one GFX kernel is launched to handle all transfers to other GPUs, the kernel doesn't finish until the slowest transfer completes.

-- ``CPU Timed``: Measures all the transfers.
+- ``CPU Timed``: A CPU timer used to measure all transfers being done.

 .. note::

-    To rule out any possibility of serialization, check if the CPU Timed bandwidth is close to the aggregate GPU Timed bandwidth.
+    To rule out serialization, check that the CPU Timed bandwidth remains close to the aggregate GPU Timed bandwidth.

     To avoid serialization when running with DMA Executor, increase the number of hardware queues available.